skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 **See the impact of the work.** Have everyone on the team participate in usability tests to observe how their solution makes things easier for users.
 Write frequently about the impact of the work that you're doing.
 This storytelling is important, both within the team and across your organization.

-**Assign people to projects they're passionate about.** Team members who are passionate about a particular topic will be excited about the work they do &mdash; and be more productive.
+**Assign people to projects they're passionate about.** Team members who are passionate about a particular topic will be excited about the work they do — and be more productive.
 When you can, give people a choice by asking them which projects they care about and would like to work on.

 ## Create a welcoming and inclusive environment